rya-sge/access-denied/_posts/2024-08-13-bulletproof-zero-knowledge-proof.md

 #### Implementation

+- [MimbleWimble Extension Blocks](https://wenmweb.com/) (MWEB) is the MimbleWimble implementation on Litecoin.
 - [Grin](https://github.com/mimblewimble/grin) is an in-progress implementation of the Mimblewimble protocol.
 - [beam](https://beam.mw) is a mimblewimble L1 privacy blockchain, completely concealing transactions
 - [Epic Cash](https://epiccash.com) is a MimbleWimble blockchain implementation that yields advances in scalability as a result of space efficient design that sheds redundant transaction data.